Why is your hull better than a vee bottom?

 Being a small company, how secure is your future?

 Our future is very secure.
 As a small family owned business we have had our share of ups and downs but have always stayed strong and pushed through the adversity.
 We are a well diversified company that does more than just custom boat building.
-We also manufacture parts for the agricultural, automotive and RV industries.
-We also maintain a full service fiberglass repair shop as well a marine services shop.
-Since many of today's boat companies have gone bankrupt, sold out or been repurchased we have become and will continue to be one of the strongest boat builders in the country.
+We also manufacture parts for the marine, agricultural, automotive and RV industries.
+We also maintain a full service fiberglass repair shop as well a local marina with pontoon & motor sales and service.
+Since many of today's boat companies have gone bankrupt, sold out or been repurchased we have become and will continue to be one of the strongest family owned boat builders in the country.

 Why does your boat not require a second motor on the outboard models like other catamarans?